Core Concepts

 Workspace

 Created with backlog init.
-The three files created:
+Two files are written:

 | File | Purpose |